MarcelFox/api-fastapi/README.md

 The API uses **OAuth2 Password Bearer Token** authentication for protected endpoints.
 Users must obtain a token via the `/token/` endpoint.

 ## Endpoints
+It is also possible to check all available endpoint information on swagger at [http://localhost:8000/docs](http://localhost:8000/docs).

 ### Health Check
 - **GET /**